VIS-WA/LLM-replication/README.md

 # LLM-replication

 This repo contains the scripts to run the LLM model on a device.
-Currently this repo supports only Linux-based OS.
+Currently this repo supports only Linux-based OS and is being used for internal puporses only.

 ## Files Description
 1. `models_list.csv`: This file contains the list of available models that can be downloaded from the `model.sh` script.
 Update this with other models.